stevetasticsteve/CLA_Hub/readme.md

 ### Prerequisites
 - [Python3](https://www.python.org/downloads/)
 - [Git](https://git-scm.com/downloads)
+- Python3-venv (Linux)

 ### Installing
-1. Download the CLAHub code by cloning the repository with Git:
+1. Download the CLAHub code by cloning the repository with Git (roughly a 10Mb download):

-    Open a Powershell window (Windows), or terminal (Linux) and type: git clone https://github.com/stevetasticsteve/CLA_Hub /path/to/new_folder
+    Open a Powershell window (Windows), or terminal (Linux) and type:
+    **git clone https://github.com/stevetasticsteve/CLA_Hub /path/to/new_folder**

     *Replace /path/to/new_folder with where you want the new folder to be!*